-Appendix A - Admissions Explanatory notes for Plymouth state-funded schools.
-The oversubscription criteria for this school are detailed above.
-Further information can be found at Plymouth Schools Admissions

-Admission authority This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
+Appendix A - Explanatory notes.
+The oversubscription criteria for this school are detailed above .
+Further information can be found at www.plymouth.gov.uk/admissions .
+Further admissions information can be found in Plymouth City Council's Starting School in Plymouth Booklet Admission authority This is the body with legal responsibility for the admissions policy and decisions in response to applications for admission.
 This includes proposing, consulting on, determining and publishing the policy.
-The admission authority for different types of school are: Academies: the academy trust or multi-academy trust Community schools: the Local Authority Foundation schools: the school's governing board Free schools: the academy trust or multi-academy trust University Technical Colleges (UTC): academy trust or multi-academy trust Voluntary Aided schools (VA): the school's governing board Voluntary Controlled schools (VC): the Local Authority Admission Number (AN) or Published Admission Number (PAN) The PAN is the minimum number of places that will be made available at the normal round intake into the school.
-The PAN may be increased at any time.
-In exceptional circumstances, a child may be admitted above the PAN where the admission authority considers this to be necessary and appropriate.
-The AN is the equivalent of the PAN after the intake year.
+The admission authorities for different types of school are: Academy: the academy trust or multi-academy trust Community school: the LA Foundation school: the school's governing board Free school: the academy trust or multi-academy trust Studio school: the academy trust or multi-academy trust University Technical College (UTC): academy trust or multi-academy trust Voluntary Aided school (VA): the school's governing board Voluntary Controlled school (VC): the LA Admission Number (AN) The AN is the equivalent of the PAN after the intake year.
 It is the number of places we expect to be able to provide in the Year Group.
 It will often be the same as the PAN that was originally determined for that group of children when it first entered the school.
 It may be increased or decreased in response to changes in demand or in the school's accommodation or organisation.
+See also PAN.
 Appeal When an application is refused, this is very often because we believe it would "prejudice the provision of efficient education or the efficient use of resources". (see the School Standards and Framework Act 1998).
-Any refusal will be in writing and inform the applicant of the reason for refusal right to an appeal to be heard by an independent panel right to a place on a waiting list for vacancies An appeals service is available for all Plymouth state-funded schools before the Plymouth Independent School Admissions Appeals Panel.
+Any refusal will be in writing and inform the applicant of the reason for refusal right to an appeal to be heard by an independent panel right to a place on a waiting list for vacancies An appeals service is available for all Cornwall state-funded schools before the Cornwall Independent School Admissions Appeals Panel.
 Further information about the process is available from the Appeals Clerk.
 Appeal papers will either be sent with the refusal letter or can be requested from the LA.
-Application For normal round admissions, applications are considered to have been made on the National Closing Date or the date when the application was submitted or amended if later.
+Appeals Timetable The deadline for submitting appeals allows appellants at least 20 school days to prepare and submit a written appeal.
+The appeal must then be heard within 40 school days for the normal round and within 30 days for in-year admissions.
+Allocation date for the normal round Reception intake: Monday 17 April 2023 Deadline for appeal forms to be submitted: Wednesday 31 May 2023 Appeals will be heard within 40 school days, by: Friday 28 July 2023 Where possible, appeals that are submitted after 31 May will be heard by 28 July.
+If that is not possible, they will be heard within 30 school days of the appeal form being submitted.
+Application For normal round admissions, applications are considered to have been made on the National Closing Date (15 January for all-through, infant, junior and primary schools) or the date when the application was submitted or amended if later.
 In-year applications are considered to have been made on the date they are received, including any supporting evidence that is required - for example, a new address or evidence of a Child's in Care status or a Supplementary Information Form.
-It is a parent's responsibility to make sure that the admissions authority or LA is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto our roll or the home address changes.
-Catchment Area Many schools operate an admissions catchment area.
-This is the geographical area that the school is primarily intended to serve.
-There is a higher admissions priority for children who live in it.
-Children living in a residential property split by the boundary line will be considered to be living within the catchment area.
-The boundary line will then be reviewed for future applicants.
+It is an applicant's responsibility to make sure that the admissions authority or LA is informed about changes to circumstances and eligibility for priority if, for instance, a sibling is taken onto our roll or the home address changes.